-No other Argentinean ski area rivals Bariloche in nightlife, dining out or entertainment and, with 600 hectares (1,482 acres) of skiable snow area, 57 runs of varying difficulties and 27 chairlifts, Cerro Catedral offers some of the best skiing facilities in South America.
+No other Argentinean ski area rivals Bariloche in nightlife, dining out or entertainment. w=With 600 hectares (1,482 acres) of skiable snow area, 57 runs of varying difficulties and 27 chairlifts, Cerro Catedral offers some of the best skiing facilities in South America.
 Bariloche features a great airport making getting to Cerro Catedral a quick and easy process - perfect for families travelling with kids.

-Head to Las Terrazas, the largest shopping centre in Cerro Catedral, which boasts around 50 shops that sell everything from skiwear and sporting goods to jewellery and fashionable clothing.
-The Amancay Paseo Plaza is also a good place to pick up a few souvenirs while those wanting a little more variety should take the bus, which runs every 30 minutes, into Bariloche for a shopping experience that is second to none.
-Be sure to swing past a few of the chocolate stores while in Bariloche, as this is the chocolate capital of Argentina.
+Head to Las Terrazas, the largest shopping centre in Cerro Catedral, which boasts around 50 shops that sell everything from ski wear and sporting goods to jewellery and fashionable clothing.
+The Amancay Paseo Plaza is also a good place to pick up a few souvenirs, while those wanting a little more variety should take the bus, which runs every 30 minutes, into Bariloche for a shopping experience that is second to none.
+Be sure to swing past a few of the chocolate stores while in Bariloche, as it's considered the chocolate capital of Argentina.

-During the winter months Cerro Catedral's major attraction is of course its snow which offers activities such as skiing, snowboarding, snowshoeing and tubing between June and October.
-The summer months, however, are just as lovely in this stunning resort and in the nearby city of Bariloche where visitors flock to the gorgeous beaches such as Villa Tacul or Playa Bonita to enjoy the sunshine and popular activities include fishing, mountain trekking, climbing, mountain-biking and swimming.
+During the winter months, Cerro Catedral's major attraction is, of course, its snow, which offers activities such as skiing, snowboarding, snowshoeing and tubing between June and October.
+The summer months, however, are just as lovely at this stunning resort and in the nearby city of Bariloche, where visitors flock to gorgeous beaches such as Villa Tacul or Playa Bonita to enjoy the sunshine.
+Popular activities include fishing, mountain trekking, climbing, mountain-biking and swimming.

 Being the most popular and famous ski area in South America, Bariloche can become extremely crowded during the winter months.